centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/create-standard-view.md

 having 8 GB of RAM, 8vCPU (2.6 GHz), Google Chrome (latest version) with a minimum of 5 GB of memory on the computer.*

-> You cannot add any objects (e.g., text, gage, pie chart, graph etc.)
+> You cannot add any objects (e.g., text, gauge, pie chart, graph etc.)
 > to, or modify/copy-paste the contents of, a host, host group, service
 > group or business activity.